engineyard/ey-docs/pages/change-your-repo-location.md

 ## Testing

 The simple means to test your changes is to try a deploy.
-If you have other production code already running on the site, you can [[clone the environment|clone-an-environment]] and test it there.
+If you have other production code already running on the site, you can clone the environment and test it there.